vandijkstef/wafs/README.md

 ### Components
 Several variables are used througout the app, and should exclusively be used in as described below.
 They are not described any further in the docs.
 * appData: The instantiated appData object in the app scope
+	* AppData should be passed into functions.
+Currently some classes keep the link to appData stored, but I'm not sure if I like this pattern.
-* path: An (url)address path, as parsed by the router
+* route: An (url)address path, as parsed by the router

 #### App (App.web.js)